1. Mainpage

 In the “Services” tab, you will find information on all services, and you can start, stop, or restart any service from the contextual menu as well.
 In the “Processes” tab you will see processes are grouped by type and in the “Performance” tab, graphic presentation of the load on all components of the system.

-Thus, in the Task Manager, a user can see minimal sufficient information about the system’s load that can help you conduct initial analysis.
+Thus, in the Task Manager, a user can see minimal sufficient information about the system’s load that can help you conduct initial analysis of what slows down Windows.

 The Resource monitor contains more detailed information in case you need it.
 Besides CPU load and RAM, you can see “read” and “write” operations, files opened, related services and libraries, and network activity in real-time.